Mongol Empire: Death of Güyük (1248)

 In 1248, Güyük raised more troops and suddenly marched westward from the Mongol capital of Karakorum.
 The reasoning was unclear.
-Some sources wrote that he sought to recuperate at his personal estate, Emyl; others suggested that he might have been moving to join Eljigidei to conduct a full-scale conquest of the Middle East, or possibly to make a surprise attack on his rival cousin Batu Khan in Rus.
+Some sources wrote that he sought to recuperate at his personal estate, Emyl; others suggested that he might have been moving to join Eljigidei to conduct a full-scale conquest of the Middle East, or possibly to make a surprise attack on his rival cousin Batu Khan in Kievan Rus.

 Suspicious of Güyük's motives, Sorghaghtani Beki, the widow of Genghis's son Tolui, secretly warned her nephew Batu of Güyük's approach.
 Batu had himself been traveling eastward at the time, possibly to pay homage, or perhaps with other plans in mind.
 Before the forces of Batu and Güyük met, Güyük, sick and worn out by travel, died en route at Qum-Senggir (Hong-siang-yi-eulh) in Xinjiang, possibly a victim of poison.

 Güyük's widow Oghul Qaimish stepped forward to take control of the empire, but she lacked the skills of her mother-in-law Töregene, and her young sons Khoja and Naku and other princes challenged her authority.
 To decide on a new great khan, Batu called a kurultai on his own territory in 1250.
 As it was far from the Mongol heartland, members of the Ögedeid and Chagataid families refused to attend.
 The kurultai offered the throne to Batu, but he rejected it, claiming he had no interest in the position.
 Batu instead nominated Möngke, a grandson of Genghis from his son Tolui's lineage.
 Möngke was leading a Mongol army in Rus, the northern Caucasus and Hungary.
 The pro-Tolui faction supported Batu's choice, and Möngke was elected; though given the kurultai's limited attendance and location, it was of questionable validity.

 Batu sent Möngke, under the protection of his brothers, Berke and Tukhtemur, and his son Sartaq to assemble a more formal kurultai at Kodoe Aral in the heartland.
 The supporters of Möngke repeatedly invited Oghul Qaimish and the other major Ögedeid and Chagataid princes to attend the kurultai, but they refused each time.
 The Ögedeid and Chagataid princes refused to accept a descendant of Genghis's son Tolui as leader, demanding that only descendants of Genghis's son Ögedei could be great khan.